 Bottom line

-Ultimately, many content creators choose the value-based pricing model because it encapsulates the essence of what their digital products truly offer — value, knowledge, and solutions — making it a great strategy to thrive in what feels like an overly saturated market.
+Ultimately, many content creators choose the value-based pricing model because it encapsulates the essence of what their digital products truly offer — value, knowledge, and solutions.

 Since you’re pricing your products based on their value — as opposed to the cost of production and distribution — this generally means you can charge above the market average (since, as humans, we usually assume that higher prices imply higher quality).
 That means you earn more profit in less time!

-Keep in mind though that higher prices may also narrow down your target audience.
+Keep in mind that higher prices may also narrow down your target audience.
 But if you’ve done your audience research, hopefully, that won’t be the case.

-2. Cost-based pricing model
+2. Cost-based model for pricing digital products

 How it works